- 1 Bedrooms

 - Condo

-Kick back and relax in this calm, beautiful space.
+Kick back and relax in this calm, classy space.

-~This Ocean view efficiency/studio condo is located in a highly beautiful area. ~Close to all attractions, in a family aligned section of MB.
+~This Ocean view efficiency/studio condo is located in a highly charming area. ~Close to all attractions, in a family aligned section of MB.

 ~All linen & towels are of the highest quality.
 Keyless entry.